Ice (character): Justice League

-Later she returns to her kingdom after being called by her dying father, King Olaf, who wants to make her his successor to the throne of their kingdom when he dies.
-However her father passes away during his sleep and is Ice's brother, Ewald, that becomes the successor to the throne, yet, Ewald's evil intentions become quite clear as he begins to assert control of what is not rightfully his.
-As it turns out, Ewald had been in contact with a powerful entity who considered himself a celestial force beyond good and evil, with the purpose to "act when judgment has been passed" (later revealed to be the villainous Overmaster, an alien being who destroys worlds he does not find worthy).
-The JLA set out to rescue Ice and when they reach her kingdom they discover that Ewald's power has increased due to an ancient staff he carries, and he is controlling the people of the kingdom.
-As they come near to Ewald, they find themselves under attack from ancient Norwegian giants summoned by Ewald to do his bidding.
-In the midst of battle Booster Gold's new armour shorts out, leaving both him and Blue Beetle running for cover.
-Guy and Fire lead the mission to rescue Ice from her brother while the rest of the Leaguers battle the mythic giants summoned by Ewald.
-One by one, the weapons that the giants hold are destroyed, and this removes the creatures' power as well.
-A similar tactic is tried on Ewald, causing his staff to overload and explode, killing him.
+Ice returns to her kingdom after being summoned by her dying father, King Olaf, who wants to make her his successor to the throne of their kingdom when he dies.
+When Olaf dies, Ice's brother Ewald becomes the successor to the throne instead.
+Ewald had been in contact with the Overmaster, a powerful entity who considers himself a celestial force beyond good and evil, with the purpose to "act when judgment has been passed".
+The JLA set out to rescue Ice; when they reach her kingdom they discover that Ewald's power has increased due to an ancient staff he carries.
+As they come near Ewald, they are attacked by ancient Norwegian giants summoned by Ewald.
+Guy Gardner and Fire rescue Ice from Ewald while the rest of the Leaguers battle the giants.
+One by one, the weapons that the giants hold are destroyed, removing their powers.
+A similar tactic is used on Ewald, which kills him.
 Ice is free to take the throne of her kingdom, but believes the people should choose a leader for themselves – she leaves to rejoin her friends in the Justice League.

-Ice eventually falls also under the mental influence of Overmaster.
-During a JLA confrontation, Ice breaks free of his mental control and is slain by Overmaster.
-Mark Waid, who wrote those issues, has admitted that the death was a mistake.
+Ice later falls under the mental influence of Overmaster.
+During a confrontation with the Justice League, Ice breaks free of Overmaster's control, only to be killed by him.

-Before her death, Ice displayed enhanced powers which was revealed to be the result of the battle with her brother.
-When Ewald's staff exploded, Tora actually absorbed the overload energy into herself.

-After her death, Guy Gardner smashes his way into her home city to pay his respects.
-Ice's mother, Queen Olaf, assures Guy that due to the happiness he brought her daughter, he is welcome at any time.
-Queen Olaf calls him 'son'.